Nové Hrady (České Budějovice District): History

 The first written mention of Nové Hrady is from 1279.
-It was founded as a guard point at the entrance to the Kingdom of Bohemia, later an important manor house was established here, near which a settlement with a predominance of German-speaking population raised.
+It was founded as a guard point at the entrance to the Kingdom of Bohemia.
+Later an important manor house was established here, near which a settlement with a predominance of German-speaking population raised.

-At the beginning of the 14th century, Nové Hrady was a property of Lords of Landštejn.
+At the beginning of the 14th century, Nové Hrady was a property of the Lords of Landštejn.
 In 1359, they sold the estate to the Rosenberg family, who significantly extended the estate.
 In 1368, Nové Hrady became a town with privileges similar to royal towns.
 In 1425, the town and the castle were conquered and burned down by the Hussites.
 Nové Hrady recovered ten years later.
 In 1488, Vladislaus II gave the town new privileges and confirmed its coat of arms.

 In 1589, during the rule of William of Rosenberg, the first glassworks was established and until the 19th century, many other were established.
 In the late 16th century, Jakub Krčín worked here and established new ponds.
 In 1611, Nové Hrady was inherited by Jan Jiří of Schwamberg.
 The town was conquered, looted and burned down during the Thirty Years' War in 1619, but the castle survived.
 In 1620, Charles Bonaventure, Count of Bucquoy acquired the castle by negotiating, and the Nové Hrady estate was donated to him by Emperor Ferdinand II for his services.
-Since then until the revolution in 1848, Nové Hrady was owned by Lords of Bucquoy.
+Since then until the establishment of an independent municipality in 1848, Nové Hrady was owned by the Lords of Bucquoy.